 02 Apr Vertical Rush – 5555 – Climbing Mt.
 Elbrus

->

-> Climbing solo at high altitude – Lessons from the highest point of Europe – 18,510 feet (5,642 meters)
+Climbing solo at young age and high altitude – Lessons from the highest point of Europe – 18,510 feet (5,642 meters)

->

-> In 1987, after Ivan Kristoff completed his mandatory service in the Engineering Corps of the Bulgarian army-and just after his discharge he was part of a national climbing expeditions at the Mt.
+In 1987, after Ivan Kristoff completed his mandatory service in the Engineering Corps of the Bulgarian army-and just after his discharge he was part of a national climbing expeditions at the Mt.
 Elbrus.
 Ivan went just for the fun of it, but the lessons he learned from this journey, shaped his focus on safety and responsible training for people who want to venture into the world of high altitude rope access.
 Here is the short story of his experience.

 Before his attempt to climb the summit, Ivan had to do his first Search and Rescue mission for a climbing party, which did not return to their Base Camp.
 The weather was getting bad and there were less chances for these men to survive out there in the freezing cold.
 Even though, the expedition organizer and leader was a professional Mountain Rescuer and prominent member of a Mountain Rescue Service with over 50 years of history, there were a lot of things that should be done safer.
 There were no radio communications, no well prepared rules of engagements, which had to be communicated to the expedition members.